murchandamus/bips/bip-update-process.md

 community.
 Some BIPs may never be adopted.
 Some BIPs may be adopted by one or more bitcoin clients or other related software.
 Some may even end up changing the consensus rules that the bitcoin ecosystem jointly enforces.

-### What is the purpose of the BIPs repository?
+### What is the purpose of the BIP repository?

-The BIPs repository serves as a publication medium and archive for mature proposals.
-The repository’s visibility facilitates the distributed consideration of BIPs by providing an established source to retrieve the latest versions of BIPs.
-The repository transparently records all changes to each BIP and allows any community member to easily retain a complete copy of the archive.
+The [BIP repository](https://github.com/bitcoin/bips/) serves as a publication medium and archive for mature proposals.
+Through its high visibility, it facilitates the community-wide consideration of BIPs and provides a well-established source to retrieve the latest version of any BIP.
+The repository records all changes to each BIP transparently and allows any community member to easily retain a complete copy of the archive.

-The BIPs repository does not aim to track acceptance[^acceptance], adoption, or community consensus on BIPs except to provide a quick overview of BIP statuses (see [Workflow](#workflow) below) to visitors.
+The BIP repository is not a tool to track acceptance[^acceptance], adoption, or community consensus on BIPs, beyond providing a brief overview of BIP statuses (see [Workflow](#workflow) below) to visitors.

-### What is the scope of the BIPs repository?
+### What is the scope of the BIP repository?

-The BIPs repository is focused on information and technologies that aim to support and expand the utility of the bitcoin currency.
+The BIP repository is focused on information and technologies that aim to support and expand the utility of the bitcoin currency.
 Related topics that are of interest to the bitcoin community may be acceptable.
 Proposals that undermine the fundamental principle that bitcoin constitutes a peer-to-peer electronic cash system for the bitcoin currency are out-of-scope.